Cost of Living in Brazil

 If you are thinking about moving to Brazil, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "In the USA buying property of any type on or very near the ocean is way out of our price range.
 We bought this one to include a complete furnishing package and its built against a State park where future construction is limited due to the park.
 So the villa was much cheaper than in the States for a house of the same size.
 Because we bought our in 2007 I keep looking on the net for houses in the area and for pricing. $150k to 200k (USD) for a similar villa is the average cost as of this week.
-Electricity costs are high as they are everywhere in Brazil due to the lack of infrastructure," remarked one expat in Praia de Pipa.
+Electricity costs are high as they are everywhere in Brazil due to the lack of infrastructure," said one in Praia de Pipa.

 Oliveira Lawyers is the foremost Brazilian law firm dedicated to representing the interests of foreign citizens in Brazil.
 From immigration to real estate and other life events, our bilingual attorneys got you covered!
 Main services include immigration, real estate, notary services, tax services, collections, family law, and litigation.